-Synchronous replication only works in in a cluster and is typically used for mission critical data which must be accessible at all times.
-Synchronous replication generally stores a copy of the data on another host and keeps it in sync.
-Essentially when storing data after enabling synchronous replication the cluster will wait for all replicas to write all the data before greenlighting the write operation to the client.
+Synchronous replication only works within a cluster and is typically used for mission critical data which must be accessible at all times.
+Synchronous replication generally stores a copy of a shard's data on another db server and keeps it in sync.
+Essentially, when storing data after enabling synchronous replication the cluster will wait for all replicas to write all the data before greenlighting the write operation to the client.
 This will naturally increase the latency a bit, since one more network hop is needed for each write.
-However it will enable the cluster to immediately fail over to a replica whenever an outage has been detected, without losing any committed data, and mostly without even signaling an error condition to the client.
+However, it will enable the cluster to immediately fail over to a replica whenever an outage has been detected, without losing any committed data, and mostly without even signaling an error condition to the client.

-Synchronous replication is organized in a way that every shard has a leader and r-1 followers.
-The number of followers can be controlled using the replicationFactor whenever you create a collection, the replicationFactor is the total number of copies being kept, that is, it is one plus the number of followers.
+Synchronous replication is organized such that every shard has a leader and r-1 followers, where r denoted the replication factor.
+The number of followers can be controlled using the replicationFactor parameter whenever you create a collection, the replicationFactor parameter is the total number of copies being kept, that is, it is one plus the number of followers.